 12:03 Starting flat braiding using the 7-row chart to segue from All-Dark-Up (the pattern of the divided loop) into 7-row Contrast V’s.

 14:32 Tightening technique for helping flat braids form fully-flat.
 (This does not show clearly in the video.
-From above you would see that after the 2nd transfer when the right hand has only 3 loops, I pull those right loops almost all the way forward and away from me, while holding the left loops firmly toward me.)
+From above you would see that after the 2nd transfer when the right hand has only 3 loops, I pull those right loops in an arc out to the side and then almost all the way away from me, while holding the left loops firmly toward me – I don’t stretch the left loops to the side.)

-15:28 Two ways to “turn twice” – very important for this braid as the automatic moves will be ‘turn twice’ on the left in every row, once the loops are in pattern.
+15:28 Two ways to “turn twice” – very important for this braid, as the automatic moves will be to ‘turn twice’ on the left in every row, once the loops are in pattern.

 16:20 How to figure out what row you are on if you lose your place.
 Shown again @ 25:39, going back even further in the loops.